netoolii/shellIOT/README.md

 # shellIOT

-List of commands to download and install basic programs to init developing Internet Of Things
+List of commands to download and install basic programs to init developing Internet Of Things.

+Obs: All this programs are open-source, so, enjoy to help the comunity.

 ------